gonewest818/geolocation.el/README.md

   - `signal` - relative signal strength, or RSSI
   - `channel` - transmission channel

+- `geolocation-update-calendar` stores the latest position in `calendar-latitude` and `calendar-longitude`.
+This function works as a `geolocation-update-hook`.

 At present, wifi scanning is supported on Mac OSX and Windows.
 Linux support is planned but not yet implemented.